 “…The experience was amazing.
 All inmates enjoyed the event: their respectful attention and good behavior is proof of that … We want to thank Isha Judd for helping improve the quality of life for inmates “.
 Ricardo Jacod, Director of the Penitentiary Olmos, Province of Buenos Aires

 “I want to change my life, and these teachings have given me a new vision for the future, and led me to value the things I have”.

 “I am experiencing an inner peace that I have not felt for a long time.
 There are many people in the world who are supposedly free, but I’m starting to realize that deep down, they are not”.

 “During practice I felt very relaxed.
 I felt calm and peaceful and I began to surrender to a deep experience of love.
 I think love is the most powerful thing in the world.
 When I felt it, all my fears disappeared”.

-Isha Judd was awarded a Doctorate Honoris Causa, Cuernavaca, Mexico
+Isha Judd was awarded an Honorary Doctoral Degree, Cuernavaca, Mexico

-On April 18, 2012 Isha Judd received a Doctorate Honoris Causa, awarded by the International University of Cuernavaca, for her “contribution to the improvement of the human condition”, highlighting her social commitment and her work in Mexican prisons.
+On April 18, 2012 Isha Judd received an honorary doctoral degree, Honoris Causa, awarded by the International University of Cuernavaca, for her “contribution to the improvement of the human condition”, highlighting her social commitment and her work in Mexican prisons.

 To date, Isha Judd has taught more than 20% of the inmates of the Reclusorio Varonil Oriente of Mexico City, the largest prison in Latin America with a population of more than 11,800 inmates.
 Prison officers report that as a result, “the levels of aggression in the institutions have fallen drastically”.